Abongile21/To-Do/README.md

-#To-do List WebApp
+# To-do List Application
-This is a simple to-do list application that allows you to:

-* Add tasks with deadlines and descriptions (optional)
+This is a simple to-do list web application built using HTML, CSS (Tailwind CSS), JavaScript, and Daisy UI for styling.
+It allows users to manage their tasks with features such as adding tasks, setting deadlines, and prioritizing tasks.
-* Mark tasks as completed
-* Delete tasks

-**Requirements:**

-* A modern web browser
-* internet access

-**Instructions:**

-1. Save the code in three separate files: `index.html`, `script.js`,`signin.html`,`signup.html` and `style.css`.
+## Features

+- **Add Task**: Enter a task, set its deadline, and select its priority (High, Medium, Low).
+- **Search Tasks**: Search for tasks based on keywords.
+- **Edit and Delete Tasks**: Update task details or remove tasks as needed.
+- **Local Storage**: Tasks are saved locally, so they persist between sessions.
+- **User-friendly Interface**: Designed for easy navigation and task management.

+## Technologies Used

+- **HTML**: Structure of the web page.
+- **CSS (Tailwind CSS)**: Styling the UI components.
+- **JavaScript**: Handling dynamic functionalities and local storage.
+- **Daisy UI**: Provides ready-made components for streamlined UI development.
+- **Font Awesome**: Icons for enhanced user interface elements.

+## Getting Started

+1. **Clone Repository:**

+2. **Open Application:**
+- Navigate to the cloned directory.
-2. Open `signup.html` in your web browser.
+- Open `index.html` in your preferred web browser.

-3. Add cridentials and you'll redirected to signin page
-4. the to-do app will opened
-5. Add tasks, deadlines, and descriptions (optional).
-6. Click "Add Task" to create new tasks.
-7. Click the checkbox to mark tasks as completed.
-8. Click the "Delete" button to remove tasks.
+## Contributing

+Contributions are welcome!
+Please fork this repository, make your changes, and submit a pull request with a clear description of your additions or improvements.